Trouts and Salmon: Family Salmonidae

 Identification: Body elongate, mouth terminal, large, and teeth moderately sharp.
 Upper back and all of caudal fin, dorsal fin, and adipose fin have irregular black spots; gums are black at base of teeth.
 In saltwater their coloring is blue or greenish-blue to gray or black above, silver below.
 However, when spawning in freshwater their colors change.
 Males become very dark with smaller fish often a dull yellow.
 Larger males are often blotchy, dull red on sides.
 Females become blackish in color.

-Size: Up to 58 inches and 135 pounds; those caught off piers rarely exceed 20 pounds and most are under 10 pounds.
+Size: Up to 63 inches and at least 135 pounds; most caught from piers are under 20 pounds.
 The California record for an ocean caught king salmon is 65 lb 4 oz caught near Crescent City in 2002.

-Range: Bahia de Sebastian Vizcaino, central Baja California, to Point Hope, Chukchi Sea, Alaska, with strays across northern Alaska to Coppermine River in the Canadian Arctic; along the Asian Pacific coast from the Anadyr River, Russia to Hokkaido, northern Japan.
+Range: Bahía de Sebastián Vizcaíno, central Baja California, to Point Hope, Chukchi Sea, Alaska, with strays across northern Alaska to the Coppermine River in the Canadian Arctic; along the Asian Pacific coast from the Anadyr River, Russia to Hokkaido, northern Japan.
+Common from central California to the Bering Sea.

 King salmon from the Pacifica Pier